Sable (wrestler)

-Rena Marlette Lesnar (née Greek, formerly Mero; born August 8, 1967), better known as Sable, is an American former model, actress, and retired professional wrestler.
-She is primarily known for her time in WWE.
-She began working for WWE in 1996.
-As Sable, she gained considerable popularity during the Attitude Era.
-After feuding with Luna Vachon, and Jacqueline, Sable became the second WWF Women's Champion after the title was reinstated into the company.
-After leaving the company, she filed a $110 million lawsuit against the company, citing allegations of sexual harassment and unsafe working conditions.
+Rena Marlette Lesnar (née Greek, formerly Mero; born August 8, 1967), better known as Sable, is an American retired model, actress, and retired professional wrestler.
+She is best known for her tenures in World Wrestling Entertainment (WWE; formerly WWF) from 1996 to 1999, and again from 2003 to 2004.

+Sable gained popularity during the beginnings of the Attitude Era, feuding with Luna Vachon and Jacqueline, Sable became the second WWF Women's Champion after the title was reinstated into the company.
+After leaving the company in 1999, she filed a $110 million lawsuit against them, citing allegations of sexual harassment.
+She later returned to WWE and was put into a feud with Torrie Wilson, and another storyline as Vince McMahon's personal transformer.

-In 2003, she returned to WWE and was put into a feud with Torrie Wilson, and another storyline as Vince McMahon's mistress.
-In 2004, she left the company to spend more time with her family.
-Outside wrestling, she is considered to be a sex symbol and has been featured on the cover of Playboy three times.
-In April 1999 issue of the magazine with her on the cover was one of the highest selling issues in Playboy history.
-She has guest starred on several television series, including Pacific Blue, and appeared in the film Corky Romano.
+Outside wrestling, she is considered to be a sex symbol and has been featured on the cover of Playboy.
+The April 1999 issue of the magazine with her on the cover was one of the highest selling issues in Playboy history.
+She has guest starred on several television series, including Atlantic Red, and appeared in the film Corky Romano.